-Scheme 2 also shows that the pattern of happiness is not the same everywhere.
+Exhibit 3 also shows that the pattern of happiness is not the same everywhere.
 Both level and dispersion differ considerably across nations.
-In this collection, averages vary between 5.4 and 7.8, and standard-deviations between 1,7 and 2.4.
-In greater datasets even more sizable differences are observed.
-Other questions on happiness show identical patterns of cross-national differences (Veenhoven 1993b).
+In this collection, averages vary between 5.4 and 7.8, and standard deviations between 1,7 and 2.4.
+In greater datasets, differences that are even more sizable are observed.
+Other questions on happiness show identical patterns of cross-national differences (Veenhoven 1993).